openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   MAY respond with a 429 status code.
 An Event Transmitter SHOULD NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.

+description

+> **Receiver-Supplied**, An optinal string to describe the properties of the stream.
+  This is useful in multi stream systems to identify the stream for human actors.
+The transmitter may truncate the string beyond allowed max length.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to the stream configuration.